Off-Grid Battery Selection

 How much storage, in amp-hours, do you need?

 This will vary with the application and where you live.
 As a rough rule for home solar systems, the total battery capacity (in amp-hours) should be three to five times your daily usage.
-3 if your system use is limited to summer use and weekend use.
+Three times if your system use is limited to summer use and weekend use.
 For the rest of the year 4 to 5 days standby is best.
 If you are in a good wind area and have a wind turbine as well, you can probably reduce this factor by a day of stand by time.

 To calculate how many amp-hours storage you need:

-Use your average daily usage in watts and divide by the battery voltage.
+Use your average daily power usage in Watts and divide by the battery voltage.
 For example, if you use 5 kwh (kilowatt-hours) per day, and have a 48 volt system, then dividing 5000 by 48 gives you 105 AH.
 Since you do not want to discharge the battery more than 50% in most cases, you would need 210 AH.
 If you want to keep running for 4 days of bad weather with no sun, multiply the previous result by 4, which brings you about a 850 AH total capacity.

 How many Watt Hours in a battery?

-Multiply battery voltage times amp-hours.
+Multiply battery voltage times

 Telephone: toll free at 1-888-810-4709